The Researchers Compared Number of Social Media Accounts to Characteristic Behaviors

 Harmful media and imagery may be a health risk for youth of all ages.
 As parents, we are still navigating the world of youth social media use.
 Many networking apps rise and fade before scientists have the chance to determine their impacts on society.
 However, this study suggests any image-focused platform could impact teenagers’ self-esteem and body image.

 As researchers further expand public knowledge regarding the factors behind eating disorder development, we will continue to use all the facts at our disposal to advocate for patients.
 Read the study in the International Journal of Eating Disorders, published December 3, 2018 and keep up with more discoveries on our eating disorders blog.

 Is your insurer refusing to cover treatment for eating disorders and other co-morbidities?
 We will help you challenge denied claims so you can access the care you need.
-Contact us onlineor call (877) 220-0556 to speak to our team.
+Contact us online or call our law firm and speak to one of our team members.